mozerpol/githubProbAndSolutions/README.md

 15. [How to change default editor for commits](#15)
 16. [Commit template](#16)
 17. [What is a pull request?](#17)
+18. [Updates were rejected because the remote contains work that you do not have locally](#18)

 ### 1. The easiest way to create new repo and pushing first commit
 We have two ways.